Joachim Boldt: Medical research fabrication

 In August 2012, the hospital released the results of the investigation: while it did not find that any patients were harmed, "in a large number of the studies investigated, the conduct of research failed to meet required standards.
 False data were published in at least 10 of the 91 articles examined, including, for instance, data on patient numbers/study groups as well as data on the timing of measurements".

 On 20 February 2013, JAMA published a meta-analysis on HES in critically ill patients.
 Boldt had seven studies from the 1990s that had not yet been retracted.
 If Boldt's papers were included in the analysis no increase in mortality was apparent; but if they were excluded, mortality was seen to increase significantly with use of HES.
 The Boldt studies, but no others, showed an improvement with HES; all other studies showed significant risks with no benefits.
 It is considered that his fraudulent studies caused harm and risk to critically ill patients.

 An overview of the challenges that this fraud presented for the meta-analysts was published in 2013.
 The fraud included double publication of studies, manipulating demographic and outcome data to conceal double publication, and showing better results for a drug being tested.

 By 2017, 96 of Boldt's papers had been retracted.
 In October 2018, a review highlighted additional retractions, dating back to 1986, demonstrating persistent fraud since the start of Boldt's career.
 Statistical analyses found that it was likely that many fraudulent papers from Boldt remained, and recommended that editors should take action.
 However, some of Boldt's papers were not retracted until 2023.
 As of August 2023, 199 of Boldt's research publications had been retracted—a record for the author with the most retractions.

-This count has increased to 210 retractions as of May 2024.
+This count was increased to 222 retractions as of Dec 2025 and further increased to 239 in May 2026.